CREATIVE CARE AS PROCESS + PRACTICE

 Creative Care Cult(ure) is a living archive and practice space devoted to creativity as care work, art as process and art as a tool for resilience and communal transformation.

 Rooted in slow-making, tending, and process-based art, this work centres analogue methods like collage, zines, poetry and storytelling to hold space for expression, experimentation, and presence.
+Creativity is not a privilege as it is a fundamental tool for the human spirit, and that care is a radical, ongoing act.

 Hello, I’m Julia Joy